Montana-Bingham Consolidated Mining Co.

 The Montana-Bingham tunnel portal opening and mine dump was adjacent to the east side of Main Street, about a quarter mile up-canyon from the D&RGW Bingham depot.

 As mining company consolidations took control of mining activity in Bingham, starting in the late 1890s and early 1900s, some of the early claims were taken up and new exploration found new ore veins.
 In most cases these new veins were much deeper that the original claims that had been worked only to less than 200 feet below the surface, at the top of what some have called "East Mountain."
 Some of the older claims were down in Bingham canyon, very near the Rio Grande railroad depot.
 With names like Winnamuck, Tiewaukee, Damphool, Copper Hill and other colorful names, these claims dated from the days of placer mines along Bingham creek from the 1870s.
-As the mining engineers explored these pioneering claims they found indication that they were connected into the mountain with other veins that had their apex up on the top.
+As the mining engineers explored these pioneering claims they found indication that they were connected into the mountain with other veins that had their apex almost 1500 feet higher at the top of East Mountain.
 With names like Fortuna, Illinois, Congor, and Keystone, these claims at the top of East Mountain held the outcroppings, or apex of many much deeper ore veins.

 More consolidations and the need for more money resulted in the Bingham-Butte company being reorganized in 1910 as the Montana-Bingham Consolidated Mining company.
 As the potential of these properties became more and more obvious to the large investors of the East, the Montana-Bingham company became part of the larger Bingham Mines company in 1925, and in 1929, the massive United States Smelting Refining and Mining company took an controlling interest.

 There were numerous small shareholders, so this myriad consolidation of mining companies and groups of mining claims, known as the Montana-Bingham properties, remained separate from other USSR&M holdings.
 By 1949 the USSR&M company was able to obtain clear title, or at least majority control, and the properties were identified as being fully-owned USSR&M properties.
-Through it all, the Montana-Bingham tunnel, remained an important part of the USSR&M sphere, providing an outlet for smaller and minor ore shipments from those underground workings that were closest to the tunnel.
-After 1929, a connection was made to USSR&M's Mascotte tunnel and the majority of ore shipments was made through that property.
+Through it all, the Montana-Bingham tunnel remained an important part of the USSR&M sphere, providing an outlet for smaller and minor ore shipments from those underground workings that were closest to the tunnel.
+After 1929, a connection was made to USSR&M's Mascotte tunnel and its opening at Lark, 2.5 miles to the southeast, and the majority of ore shipments was made through that property.

 December 18, 1905